-- v.
-Transfers among direct cost line items. - vi.
-Elimination or addition of an allowable project cost that does not affect the scope of the award. - vii.
-Replacement of in-kind match with cash match or other changes in match sources, as long as they meet all other cost share requirements. - 14.4 Declining an Award.
+- (1) Transfers among direct cost line items (not including transferring funds to travel for international travel). - (2) Elimination or addition of an allowable project cost that does not affect the scope of the award. - (3) Replacement of in-kind match with cash match or other changes in match sources, as long as they meet all other cost share requirements. - 14.4 Declining an Award.
 You may decide to decline the award after it has been made.
-Please see the How to Manage Your NEA Award Handbook for instructions.
+Please see How to Manage Your National Endowment for the Arts Award and eGMS Reach Handbook for instructions.

-15. Performance and Financial Reporting (2 CFR 200.327-328)
+15. Performance and Financial Reporting (2 CFR 200.327-344)

-More information can be found in the How to Manage Your NEA Award Handbook.
-Report forms and instructions are on also on our website.
+More information can be found in the How to Manage Your National Endowment for the Arts Award and eGMS Reach Handbook.
+Report forms and instructions are also on our website.

 - 15.1.
 Progress Report (20 USC 954(j)).
 A progress report is required once the cumulative amount of National Endowment for the Arts funds requested exceeds two-thirds of the award amount.
-This information is most often reported on the payment request form submission, and must be approved before we release funds that exceed this amount. - 15.2 Specific Reporting Requirements (§200.207).
+This information is most often reported on the payment request form submission, and must be approved before we release funds that exceed this amount. - 15.2 Specific Reporting Requirements (§200.208).
 We may require you to submit certain information before funds can be released (e.g., verification of compliance with NEPA/NHPA requirements, a signed contract, inkind documentation, an itemized list of actual expenditures to date, etc.) or at other times during the project.
-These Specific Terms & Conditions will be included in your award notification when applicable. - 15.3 Final Reports (§200.343).
-To close out your award you must submit the following no later than 90 days after the period of performance end date: - 15.3.a A Final Descriptive Report (FDR) that provides us with information on the performance of your award activities and associated data, - 15.3.b A Federal Financial Report (FFR), - 15.3.c Geographic Location of Project Activities report and, - 15.3.d Any required work product(s) as identified. - 15.4 Failure to submit the required final reports for any award(s) renders you ineligible to receive National Endowment for the Arts funding for five (5) years following the final report due date of the award(s) or until the delinquent final reports are submitted, whichever occurs first.
-Acceptability of final reports may also affect eligibility for new awards.
+These Specific Terms and Conditions will be included in your award notification when applicable. - 15.3 Final Reports (§200.339 and .344).
+To close out your award you must submit the following no later than 120 days after the period of performance end date (85 FR 49529 August 13, 2020): - 15.3.a A Final Descriptive Report (FDR) that provides us with information on the performance of your award activities and associated data, - 15.3.b A Federal Financial Report (FFR), - 15.3.c Geographic Location of Project Activities report and, - 15.3.d Any required work product(s) as identified. - 15.4 Monitoring and Reporting Program Performance (§200.329 (b-c)).
+It is expected that the approved project, as described in the application, approved in the Notice of Action, and, if applicable, as amended with the approval of the Arts Endowment, will be completed by the end date of the period of performance.
+The goals and performance of the project will be measured and evaluated against the requirements described in the Arts Endowment guidelines for your particular award.